Skyscanner/argo-rollouts/issue_analysis/argo_rollouts_ignores_maxsurge_maxunavailable_traffic_shifting/00_analysis_summary.md

 - **With dynamicStableScale:** Both limits become technically feasible and could address user scaling concerns

 **Key Insight:** The implementation may be viable when `dynamicStableScale=true`, potentially resolving the conflict without challenging core traffic routing principles.

+**Community Context:** As detailed in the "Community Context" section above, this is not an isolated issue - 4+ open GitHub issues spanning multiple years indicate persistent user pain points with "very rapid infrastructure scaling" when using traffic routing.

 The current workarounds (MinPodsPerReplicaSet, manual canary steps) remain inadequate, but the dynamicStableScale analysis opens a new implementation pathway that respects the existing design philosophy while addressing user infrastructure scaling pain points.